Newsletters

 About Adam Tinworth

-A journalist for 20 years, Adam Tinworth now works as a consultant and trainer in digital journalism, social media and content strategy.
+A journalist for 30 years, Adam now works as a consultant and trainer in digital journalism, audience growth, social media and content strategy.

-His clients have ranged from large outlets such as The Financial Times and The Telegraph to smaller publishers and businesses.
+His clients have ranged from large, global outlets such as The Financial Times, The Straits Times and The Telegraph to smaller publishers and businesses.

-Adam is a visiting lecturer on City, University's journalism MA course and has blogged for more than a decade at One Man & His Blog.
+Adam is also a lecturer in the UK’s leading journalism department at City, University of London and has written about digital content, social media and publishing for more than 20 years at One Man & His Blog.

 Find him on Twitter @adders.